Komodo

 • Which markets in Komodo are worth visiting?

-Kampung Ujung is the easiest market-style stop for travellers because it turns into an evening seafood zone by the waterfront.
+Kampung Ujung is the easiest market-style stop for travelers because it turns into an evening seafood zone by the waterfront.
 Pasar Labuan Bajo is better in the morning if you want produce, household goods, and a less polished look at town life.
 Go for food and texture, not souvenir shopping.

 • Where can I eat late at night in Komodo?